University of Illinois Writing Project

 By 1976 the NWP had grown to fourteen sites in six states.
 In 1991, NWP was authorized as a federal education program, allowing the network to expand to previously underserved areas.
 Today the NWP comprises more than 200 sites in all 50 states with $23 million in federal funding matched by host universities and local school districts.

-Through the combined impact of the UIWP Summer Institute, continuity programs, professional development, and community outreach, our site will provide resources and support for teacher-centered professional development in the teaching of writing.
-In the process, we aim to meet the following goals.
+Through the combined impact of the UIWP Summer Institute, continuity programs, professional development, and community outreach, their site will provide resources and support for teacher-centered professional development in the teaching of writing.
+In the process, they aim to meet the following goals.

 - see themselves as writers for life, students of writing, and leaders in the teaching of writing;